Ask me anything. 🐟

 Favourite thing to do in science: Scuba dive!
 I get to spend time underwater studying the parasites of fish, corals, and other animals.

-American aquatic scientist preaching about the positive side of parasites.
+About Me: American aquatic scientist preaching about the positive side of parasites.

 I was born and raised in Orlando, Florida 🇺🇸.
 I got hooked on aquatic ecology (studying lakes, rivers, and the oceans) during secondary school and then was infected by a true love for parasites during my studies at University.